Builder Design Pattern

 }

 Finally, we create the Consumer code, which creates a concrete builder object and passes it to the Director (HeadChef).
-The Director then uses this builder object to apply the construction process, and the complex product is retrieved either through the Director or directly from the builder.
+Director then uses this builder object to apply the construction process, and the complex product is retrieved either through the Director or directly from the builder.

 It's also possible to retrieve the final product from the builder because the Client typically configures the Director with the appropriate concrete builder.
 This means the Client knows which concrete builder will produce the desired product.